Features

 • Search bar for when you need to be specific.

-• Side index bar for faster zooming to a certain letter.
+• Side index bar for even faster zooming to a certain letter.

 Example Image